zhhao1/fcgcl/README.md

 # Data Preparation
 1. Download the [wav2vec 2.0](https://huggingface.co/facebook/wav2vec2-large-960h/tree/main) model published in Huggingface.
 2. We extract feature bases on wav2vec 2.0 before training.
 The scripts are saved on ./scripts/.
 3. Save to json file.
 This is consistent with Espnet.
-We upload the dev_json and the corresponding feature for reference to quickly debug the code.
+We upload the [dev.json](https://pan.baidu.com/s/1mW037B11Ntl77CZ2vOzlOQ) and the corresponding feature for reference to quickly debug the code.
+The extraction code is 828f.

 # Model Training